stephengold/BasicGame-on-Gradle/README.md

 ### Build the project

- 1. In the "Projects" window, right-click on the "BasicGame-on-Gradle" project to select it.
+ 1. In the "Projects" window of the IDE, right-click on the "BasicGame-on-Gradle" project to select it.
  2. Select "Build".